 Your bones are made up of calcium, other minerals and collagen (protein).
 They are a living, constantly changing tissue, with certain bone cells creating new bone, while others destroy old bone.
 Creating new bone particularly thickens and strengthens the inner, mesh-like bone, which can be measured as bone mineral density (BMD).

 Most bone thickening and strengthening occurs during childhood up until your mid-20s when bone growth dominates.
-Then from around the age of 35, bone loss slowly takes over as a normal part of ageing.
+Then, from around the age of 35, bone loss slowly takes over as a normal part of ageing.
 However, when bone loss becomes excessive, osteoporosis can develop.
+That is why experts recommend people intake their vitamins and even play sports such as that which mentions of an arrow quiver.

 Bones weakened by osteoporosis are vulnerable to breaking (fractures), which may occur due to mild trauma such as putting out your hand when you fall.
 Breaks are most common in your wrists, hips and spine.
-Other symptoms may include muscle weakness, stooped posture and losing height
+Other symptoms may include muscle weakness, stooped posture and losing height.
+You will find more about it in this article.

 Osteoporosis may be prevented throughout your life with a combination of: